Database for Stroke in Infants and Children

 This multi-center collaborative study will establish a database of information about stroke in infants and children.

-|Study Start Date:||June 2004|
+|Study Start Date:||January 2003|

-|Estimated Study Completion Date:||September 2011|
+|Estimated Study Completion Date:||December 2020|

 OBJECTIVES: This is the first multi-center, multi-national study of children with stroke.
-It seeks to build a network of investigators, and baseline disease data, to enable childhood stroke clinical trials to be developed.
+It seeks to build a network of investigators and baseline disease data to enable childhood stroke clinical trials to be developed.

 STUDY POPULATION: Infants and children with ischemic stroke (arterial ischemic stroke and sinovenous thrombosis).

 DESIGN: This study is composed of a data collection component and collaborative process.
 Our network of over 150 active Investigators retrospectively and/or prospectively collect data on diagnosis, etiology, treatment and outcome.
 Collectively, they aim to develop standardized data collection forms and protocols for neonates and children with arterial ischemic stroke (AIS) and cerebral sinovenous thrombosis (CSVT).